Where to Find the Best Real Estate Investments in Idaho

 Idaho Falls, ID

 The third largest city in Idaho, Idaho Falls offers a more affordable housing market than some of the other big cities in the state.
-With a cost of living lower than the national average and close proximity to Yellowstone National Park and the Grand Tetons, Idaho Falls offers investment property opportunities for both short-term and long-term rentals.
+With a cost of living lower than the national average and close proximity to Yellowstone National Park and the Grand Tetons, this property hotspot offers investment opportunities for both short-term and long-term rentals.

 Meridian, ID

 Investors hoping to find the next big thing in Idaho real estate investments can look to Meridian.
-Great schools, low crime rates, and a strong job market are just a few of things that make this city popular.
-The population size increased by 5.94% from 2021 to 2022 and growth is expected to continue.
+Great schools, low crime rates, and a strong job market are just a few of the things that make this city popular.
+The population is growing at an annual rate of 3.8%, driving strong demand for real estate.

 Pocatello, ID

 Known as “The Gate City,” Pocatello is the first major city north of the Utah border.
-The city houses Idaho State University, so investors can look for real estate opportunities that cater to transient college students.
-And home prices are holding steady in the area even as higher interest rates have driven prices slightly down in other areas.
+It houses Idaho State University, so investors can look for real estate opportunities that cater to transient college students.
+The city’s steady student population creates a consistent demand for rental properties.
+Additionally, Pocatello’s affordable housing market makes it an attractive option for both first-time investors and seasoned buyers.

 Rexburg, ID

 One of Trejo’s recommendations for expected property value appreciation?
 Rexburg.
 This small city shouldn’t be underestimated.
-Its proximity to outdoor attractions brings many tourists to the town.
+Its proximity to outdoor attractions draws many tourists.
 Also, as home to Brigham Young University – Idaho, Rexburg sees a lot of students come and go.
-All of this adds up to a high probability for consistent rental property ROI.
+All of this adds up to a high probability of consistent rental property return on investment (ROI).

 Twin Falls, ID